Compassionate Transfer of Leave

 Eligibility

-You must meet all of these eligibility criteria in order to receive a compassionate transfer of leave hours:
+You must meet all of these eligibility criteria to receive a compassionate transfer of leave hours:

 • Your (or your family member’s) condition is expected to last 45 consecutive calendar days or more and is confirmed in writing by a physician.

-• For your own illness, you are unable to perform the job duties of your position or any available light-duty work.
-For a family member’s illness, you may receive an intermittent compassionate transfer of leave to take time off to care for your loved one.
+• Because of your own illness, you cannot perform the duties of your position or any available light-duty work.
+For a family member’s illness, you may receive an intermittent Compassionate Transfer of Leave to take time off to care for your loved one.

-• You have been employed in a benefits-eligible position for at least 12 continuous months prior to requesting a compassionate transfer of leave.
+• You have been employed in a benefits-eligible position for at least 12 continuous months before requesting a Compassionate Transfer of Leave.

 • You are eligible to accrue vacation time.